Elizabeth Billington: Life

-She was born on 27 December 1765 in Litchfield Street, Soho, London.
-She was the daughter of Carl Weichsel, a native of Freiberg, in Saxony, principal oboist at the King's Theatre.
+She was born on 27 December 1765 in Litchfield Street, Soho, London, the daughter of Carl Weichsel, a native of Freiberg, in Saxony, who was principal oboist at the King's Theatre.
 Her mother, Frederika, née Weirman, an English vocalist of some distinction, was a pupil of Johann Christian Bach, and sang at Vauxhall with success between 1765 and 1775.

 Elizabeth Weichsel received her earliest musical instruction, in company with her brother Charles (who afterwards was known as a violinist) from her father, under whom she studied the pianoforte with such assiduity that on 10 March 1774 she played at a concert at the Haymarket for her mother's benefit.
 In addition to her father's instruction she studied under Johann Samuel Schroeter, and before she was twelve years old published two sets of pianoforte sonatas.
 She now began to turn her attention to the cultivation of her voice, and at the early age of fourteen appeared at a public concert in Oxford.

 On 13 October 1783 she was married under her mother's maiden name, Wierman, at Lambeth Church to James Billington, a double-bass player in the Drury Lane orchestra, from whom she had had lessons in singing.
 Immediately after their marriage the Billingtons went to Dublin, where she made her first appearance on the stage in the part of Eurydice.
 After singing at Waterford and other towns in Ireland she returned to London in 1786, and was offered an engagement at Covent Garden for three nights only, but she insisted on being engaged for twelve nights, at a salary of £12 a week.
 On these terms she was announced to appear on 14 Feb.
 1786, but the renown she had already won in Dublin had preceded her, and 'by command of their majesties' she appeared on the 13th as Rosetta in Thomas Arne's Love in a Village.
 At the end of the twelve nights she was engaged for the rest of the season at a salary of £1,000.